illright/illright/README.md

 ## Acknowledgments & On Privilege

 I recognize that my developer journey and my current skill set is a result of years of dedication, passion and practice.
-However, I also recognize that I'm priviledged enough to have a strong education and all of the internet at my fingertips to turbocharge my self-learning and practice.
+However, I also recognize that I'm privileged enough to have a strong education and all of the internet at my fingertips to turbocharge my self-learning and practice.
 Not everyone has such an advantage, and I would be honored to make a difference in the world that would enable more people a brighter future they dream of.

 I'm grateful to: